dag7dev/UniQuizzes/README.md

         - `showShuffleQuestions`: shows / hides box for shuffling questions part (true / false value)
         - `showShuffleAnswers`: shows / hides box for shuffling answers part (true / false value)

-        - `jsonFolder`: name of the folder where you have placed your json files
+        - `jsonFolder`: name of the folder where you have placed your json files; DO NOT PUT ABSOLUTE PATH, IT WORKS WITH RELATIVE PATH
         - `jsonFiles`: additional (or default quiz) made by you.
 The first file in this list will be loaded as the default quiz.
-Syntax:
+DO NOT PUT ABSOLUTE PATH, IT WORKS WITH RELATIVE PATH Syntax:
         ```
             var jsonFiles = { // load other quizzes
                 "example.json": "Example questions",